Payments - Paddle setup

 For each paid plan in your funnel you need a Paddle Price ID.

-- Click on the price you created and copy the Price ID — it starts with
+5. Click on the price you created and copy the Price ID.
+It starts with pri_, for example pri_01AbCdEfGhIjKlMn.

 Step 6 - Attach the Price ID to a plan

-- In the right panel, find the plan you want.
+3. Open the Pricing section and find the plan you want.

 Repeat for each plan that should charge through Paddle.